 Product Number : 350260

-Written by Richard A. Gardner, M.D.
-The storytelling technique is one of the most popular tools in child psychotherapy.
-Children's self-created stories provide psychotherapists with valuable insights into the conscious and unconscious problems with which their patients are dealing.
-This game is based on the principle that children are more likely to provide stories in the context of a mildly competitive game in which reward chips and prizes are given.
-Children use any of 24 scene cards (living room, backyard, classroom, kitchen, etc.) and 30 cardboard figures to tell their stories.
-A helpful instructional booklet is included.
+The Storytelling Card game was created by prominent child psychiatrist, Richard A. Gardner, M.D.
+The storytelling technique is one of the most effective and popular tools in child and play therapy.
+Children's self-created stories provide clinicians with valuable insights into the conscious and unconscious problems with which their clients are dealing.
+This game is based on the principle that children are more likely to provide stories in the context of a fun and engaging game in which reward chips and prizes are given.
+Children use any of 24 scene cards (living room, backyard, classroom, kitchen, etc.) and a selection of the 30 cardboard figures to tell their stories.
+An instructional booklet is included.
 This game is very compatible with The Mutual Story Telling Technique.

 Restricted Item: You must have at least a master's degree on file to purchase!